 How Nature Makes Kids Calmer, Healthier, Smarter

-The average fifth grader, given a choice, prefers to stay inside, close to electrical sockets and all the entertainment sources they power.
+So most kids spend most of their time inside.
+As a result, the average fifth grader, given a choice, prefers to stay inside, close to electrical sockets and all the entertainment sources they power.

 But your grandmother was right: Kids need fresh air and exercise.
 We all do.
 Families who find ways to be outdoors together nurture not only their bodies, but their connection to all of life -- and to each other.
 Kids who spend time outside in nature, research shows, are:

 - Calmer - This is particularly important for ADHD kids because it lowers their need for medication, but fresh air soothes the senses of all children.

 - Happier - Studies show sunshine, fresh air and physical activity all encourage good moods and reduce tendencies toward depression.

-- Healthier - many kids who don't get enough time outdoors are Vitamin D deficient, causing health risks.
+- Healthier - Many kids who don't get enough time outdoors are Vitamin D deficient, affecting health and mood.
 Indoor air is also usually less healthy.
-And kids who play outdoors more even have better vision and less need for eyeglasses, presumably because they stare at screens less.

-tolerance, and do better in school.
-Kids even do better on tests if allowed to play first.
+- Better students - Research shows that kids who play outdoors actually have longer attention spans, more frustration tolerance, and do better in school.
+Kids even do better on tests if they are allowed to play first.
 It's not just that it gets their wiggles out.
-It's all that oxygen to the brain!
+It's all that oxygen to the brain.

 - More creative - Outdoor play is often less structured than what kids do indoors with technology, so kids exercise their imaginations as well as their bodies.

-The answer?
 First, set up any outdoor space you have access to so that it's inviting, and spend time outside with your child.
 A sandbox, wading pool, swing, climbing structure or garden will keep your child entertained for hours.
 But if permanent structures aren't possible, think impermanent: A tablecloth teepee or a bucket of water with funnels and cups, or a shovel to dig a hole you can later refill.

-It doesn't have to be a big production.
+This doesn't have to be a big production.
 If you're lucky enough to have your own yard, you have unlimited options, from kicking a ball around to camping out in a tent.
 But every city has public parks, and every family can find something to do outside that feels fun.
 Two important ground rules:

-- Turn off the cell phones.
+Turn off the cell phones.
 Yours.
 Theirs.
+REALLY.
 Enough said, I hope!
 The world will be waiting for you when you get back.
 This is quality time to focus on family.
 Soon enough, your child will want to be with friends, not with you.
 Enjoy this time to connect.